Indexing Form Instructions

 - provide supporting information about new ingredients requested.

-NOTE: EYB does not require Members indexing their books to search for and index Online URL's at this time.
+NOTE: EYB discourages Members indexing their books from searching for and adding Online URL's at this time.
 Many online recipe sources are not legitimate because they reproduce recipes without the copyright holder's permission, so EYB has restrictions on the sources we link to as well as the number of URL's certain publishers allow.

 This field is used to provide the web address where the recipe can be found online, either a link to a blog recipe, or a link to an "official" website that is authorized to reproduce a book or magazine recipe.